It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 Osteoarthritis and cartilage

-Cartilage is a hard, elastic substance that is flexible and softer than bone.
-Your job is to protect the ends of the bones within a joint and allow them to move easily against each other.
+Cartilage is a complex, elastic substance that is flexible and softer than bone.
+Your job is to protect the ends of the bones within a joint and allow them to move quickly against each other.

 When the cartilage breaks, these bony surfaces become rough.
 This can cause pain within the joint and irritation in the surrounding tissues.
 Damaged cartilage can not be repaired alone.
 This is because the cartilage does not contain any blood vessels.